Experimental Study of Low-Latency Video Streaming in an ORAN Setup with Generative AI: Experimental Setup

 \section{Experimental Setup}

 We extend the ORAN experimental platform in~\cite{bui2024role} to evaluate our proposed methodology.
-We analyze the impact of our \gls{GAI}-upscaling solution on end-to-end video latency and its behavior in a live testbed setting.
-For video quality enhancement, we employ RealSR \cite{ji2020real} as our \gls{GAI} model.
+We analyze the impact of our \gls{GAI}-upscaling solution on \gls{E2E} video latency and its behavior in a live testbed setting.
+For video enhancement, we employ RealSR \cite{ji2020real} as our \gls{GAI} model.
 RealSR was selected due to its balance between inference speed and perceptual quality, which makes it feasible to deploy on our edge hardware for real-time computing.
-We perform experiments using the MOB dataset~\cite{ahmed2023malicious}.
-The experimental platform is shown in Fig.~\ref{fig:lab-setup}, where the RAN is orchestrated via OpenAirInterface, with an eNB deployed at the base station. srsRAN is used for the \glspl{UE}, and Open5GS handles core network functions.
-The RIC is implemented using FlexRIC.
-We use a computer with enhanced processing capabilities and a dedicated NVIDIA RTX 4080 \gls{GPU} as our \gls{MEC} server to run the \gls{GAI} model.
-Clocks on the involved computers are synchronized with Chrony to ensure sub-ms latency measurements.
+The platform shown in Fig.~\ref{fig:lab-setup} uses OpenAirInterface to orchestrate the RAN, with an eNB at the base station.
+For the \glspl{UE} srsRAN is used, Open5GS handles core network functions, and the RIC is implemented using FlexRIC.
+A computer equipped with an NVIDIA RTX 4080 GPU serves as the MEC server running the GAI model.
+Clocks on all nodes are synchronized with Chrony for sub-ms latency measurements.